2026 IEOC/an-vision Symposium

 Named one of TIME’s 2024 World’s Greatest Places, World Equestrian Center (WEC) features a premier equestrian and multidisciplinary event venue located in Ocala, Florida.
 The Center is committed to providing an unparalleled experience for exhibitors, spectators, vendors, sponsors and retailers.

 The IEOC Symposium will be hosted at this facility, meeting space, restaurants, housing and unique on-site equine competitions and events.
 Saturday evening attendees may choose to attend an equine event competition as a group for our fun evening mingling event!
-More information and registration for this Saturday equine event will open by early April.

-Update as of February 13, 2026:
+Update as of May 8, 2026:

-Symposium registration is now available through this link, closing May 31st.
+Symposium registration is available through this link, closing May 31st.

-Call for Papers
+The Call for Papers is closed.

 Registration

-Symposium registration is now open for members, closing May 31st .
+Symposium registration is open for members, closing May 31st .
 If you are interested in becoming a member in order to attend and/or present, please review the application and dues information located on this site.
 Please be aware that dues applications cannot be accepted after May 24th, and registration closes May 31st.
 The Symposium does not allow for walk-up attendees.
 Reduced dues fees are available to approved trainees, registration fees are priced at a break even rate so a reduced registration fee is not available currently.

-State of the Art Speaker - Friday
+State of the Art Speaker - Friday Sponsored by Epicur Pharma*

 Innovations of Ocular Drug Delivery for Horses Dr. Brian Gilger